apiflask/apiflask/README.md

 ## Relationship with Flask

-APIFlask is a thin wrapper on top of Flask, you only need to remember two differences:
+APIFlask is a thin wrapper on top of Flask, you only need to remember three differences:

 - When creating an application instance, use `APIFlask` instead of `Flask`.
 - When creating a blueprint instance, use `APIBlueprint` instead of `Blueprint`.
+- The `abort()` function from APIFlask (`apiflask.abort`) returns JSON error response.

 For a minimal Flask application: